Chart 1 / drill-and-cone problem

 When grassroots football coaches plan their training week

-Practice generation peaks on Tuesday and Monday evenings — coaches plan their week early, not last-minute.
-The busiest hour is 8pm UTC.
+Practice generation peaks on Monday and Tuesday — coaches plan their week early, not last-minute.
+Monday is the busiest day overall, with a strong evening peak around 8pm UTC, and the single hottest cell on the heatmap is Tuesday at 9am UTC.

 | 0 | 3 | 6 | 9 | 12 | 15 | 18 | 21 | |||||||||||||||||